zama-ai/hw_regmap/Readme.md

 ```

 ## SystemVerilog registers
-The TOML register map is parsed, missing optional filed are computed and a set of properties are checked.
+To generate RTL sources, the TOML register map is parsed, missing optional fields are computed and a set of properties is checked.
 A concrete register map is then built in memory and a set of [Tera](https://github.com/Keats/tera) templates are used to convert it in a SystemVerilog description.
-The set of provided Tera template could be easily edited by the user to adapt the generated construct to specific application needs.
+The set of provided Tera templates can be easily edited by the user to adapt the generated construct to specific application needs.

 ## Runtime context
 This repository could be used as an external library.
 It enables Software to digest the register map definition and provide a flat-map view of it for easy `Register` to `Address` translation.
-By this way, same TOML description could be used for RTL generation and inside SW driver.
+This way, the same TOML description can be used for RTL generation and inside SW driver.

-From an SW perspective, the TOML definition could be parsed in a flat hash table that enable to get register content from a name.
+From an SW perspective, the TOML definition can be parsed in a flat hash table that enables SW to get register content from a name.

 ``` rust
 // ~~ ---